I love this BackPack

 Ice Axe straps.

-The side straps are strong, with bottom straps being doubled up with a strong strap to the front, with thinner strap to the rear.
+The side straps are strong, with bottom straps being doubled up with a strong strap to the front, with a thinner strap to the rear.

 There are Walking Pole carry straps on the front.